About AstroBlast

 In case you prefer to stay in a hotel during AstroBlast, there's one not far from the Cranberry Mall.
 This is the Holiday Inn Express Hotel and Suites, in Seneca.
 Slightly further away is the Days Inn Oil City Conference Center.
 Clarion has a number of hotels available as well.
 If you'd like to check out possibilities for other accommodations, you can find them on the website of the Oil Region Alliance.

-General rules of AstroBlast
+General rules of ASTROBLAST

 - If you use a flashlight, please use a red lens or lamp, or tape several layers of red cellophane over the lens.